 For more information about the courses I run please visit us here.

 4) College or University Courses.

-There are lots of undergraduate courses out there offering three years training either including, or specializing in scenic painting.
+There are lots of undergraduate courses out there offering three years of training either including or specializing in scenic painting.
 There are also a small number of post-graduate courses.
-Some offer those interested in scenic art an excellent training but not all offer the same opportunities.
+Some offer those interested in scenic art excellent training but not all offer the same opportunities.
 Students considering which course to take should think about the following:

 A. Examine the syllabus and find out what’s on offer

 Each college will sing the praises of its own course.
 However, these courses all have strengths and weaknesses.
 When choosing a course a student may not have decided which area of the industry to focus on.
 They may be thinking about scenic art as well as any of the other crafts and disciplines that make up the industry, for example, carpentry, prop making, or costume making, or they may want to be a designer.